[updated April 11, 2023]

 - have painful musculoskeletal dysfunction

-- have an unhealed fracture, contracture, or pressure sore that might interfere with exercise
+- have unhealed fracture, contracture, or pressure sore that might interfere with exercise

-- have an unstable medical/psychiatric condition or substance abuse disorder that is likely to affect your ability to complete this study
+- have unstable medical/psychiatric condition or substance abuse disorder that is likely to affect their ability to complete this study

 - have underlying health conditions or injuries that would impact ability to exercise

-- have underlying health conditions that put you at greater risk for COVID-19 (e.g., respiratory illness, compromised immunity, or chronic health condition)
+- have underlying health conditions that put them at greater risk for COVID-19 (e.g., respiratory illness, compromised immunity, or chronic health condition)